The planted XY model: thermodynamics and inference: 1RSB analysis

 We then see that in the whole range of $\lambda$, $s_\star<1$.
-This indicates that there is no dynamical-1RSB phase, where the measure would be dominated by an exponential number of states.
+This indicates that there is no dynamical-1RSB phase \cite{gardner1985spin}\cite{castellani2005spin}, where the measure would be dominated by an exponential number of states.
 On the 1RSB level, the measure is either dominated by a single Bethe state in the RS phase ($\lambda>\lambda_\text{conv}$) or, in the 1RSB phase, by a sub exponential number of Bethe states.
 This fact implies that $\tilde{\Phi}_\text{1RSB}(\lambda,\lambdah)=f^*(s_\star,\lambda,\lambdah)$.
 Put differently, in the 1RSB phase, the free entropy of the system will be given by the point where the complexity curve $\Sigma(f)$ touches zero.
 Nonetheless, below $\lambda_\text{conv}$, $\Sigma$ (center panel) is positive on a interval of values of $s$, attesting the presence of an exponential number of metastable states.
 Approaching $\lambda_{\text{conv}}$ from below, $\Sigma(f)$ shrinks until it becomes a point at the RS stability transition, correspondingly $\Sigma(s)$ approaches a zero function.
 The complexity curves also have an unphysical branch, only shown for $\lambda=0.9$.
 The unphysical branch begins when $f^*$ becomes decreasing in $s$, and continues down to $s=0$.
+One might ask why, for $\lambda>\lambda_\text{conv}$, the value of $s_\star$ is not reported.
+The answer lies in the definition of $s_\star$ as the point where the complexity curve $\Sigma(s)$ touches zero.
+From panel (e) we see that for $\lambda>\lambda_\text{conv}$ (e.g. brown curve), $\Sigma(s)=0$ for all $s$, so $s_\star$ is ill defined.

 The behavior of $m$ (top right) is also interesting: the lower margin of the gray stripe corresponds to the value of $\lambda$ at which AMP starts correlating with the ordered state, i.e. when $m_\text{AMP}>0$.
 We see that ASP achieves positive $m$ even when AMP is not able to, almost achieving the theoretical threshold at $\lambda=1$.
 From an inference point of view we can say that ASP recovers the signal at smaller SNR.